-DLF will not play to its maximum yardage this week.
+DLF will not necessarily maximum yardage available.
 Instead, it will be somewhere around the 7,350 mark with the event organisers using the multiple teeing options up their sleeve to keep the players guessing.
-Power is still important to get home on the long par fours and difficult par fives but perhaps the most valuable asset this week is mental fortitude.
+Power is still important to get home on the long par fours and difficult par fives but perhaps the most valuable asset is mental fortitude.
 DLF was designed to be a fitting challenge for the modern golfer so the player and staying resolute when things don’t go to plan is very much one of those challenges the winner will need to navigate.

 About the Hero Indian Open

 Golf might not be the first sport you think of in relation to India (it would probably be a toss-up between cricket and kabaddi) but the sport has been growing in popularity in the country in recent years, something that has been assisted in no small part by the inclusion of the Indian Open tournament on the European Tour schedule from 2015 onwards.

 Known as the Hero Indian Open (due to the ongoing sponsorship deal with Hero Motorcorp, formerly Hero Honda, the New Delhi-based motorcycle maker), the tournament has actually been around since 1964.
 It joined the Asian Golf Circuit six years later, but it was not until it started to be co-sanctioned by the European Tour in 2015 that it really started to attract international attention.